 - Ensure you have an up-to-date will.

-- Organise an enduring power of attorney for medical and financial decisions.
+- Get advice on organising an enduring power of attorney for medical and financial decisions.

 - Speak to a financial advisor to answer any questions you may have.